livestreamx/pytest-markers-presence/README.rst

 -----

 The `--staging` option is compatible with simple pytest run loop and could be used for dynamical tests marking.
+The `--staging-warnings` option just enables warnings for `--staging` option.

 The `--assert-steps` option is compatible with simple pytest run loop and could be used for assertions rewriting with Allure steps.